Robbbo-T/Ampel360XWLRGA/FTC_27-00-00-00-000 – ATA_27-Flight-Controls.md

     - **Pilot Interfaces:** Integrates VR and AR technologies to provide pilots with immersive and intuitive control interfaces, enhancing situational awareness and control precision.
     - **Maintenance and Training:** Utilizes VR/AR for more effective training programs and maintenance procedures, reducing errors and improving efficiency.

----

-To change the text color to black for the diagram, you can update the mermaid styles to include `color:#000` for the text.
-Here is the updated code:

 #### **P. Diagram: Fly-by-Wire System Architecture**